Post-9/11 GI Bill – Transfer Benefits to Spouse or DependentsUpdated: December 23, 2022

 Yes.
 In June 2009, the Department of Defense outlined the rules for transferring your GI Bill benefit to your dependents, and then updated them in 2018.

-Who is Eligible to Transfer GI Bill Benefits?
+Who Is Eligible to Transfer GI Bill Benefits?

 Policy Change on Transfer of Post-9/11 GI Bill Benefits

-Which Family Members are Eligible to Receive GI Bill Benefits?
+Which Family Members Are Eligible to Receive GI Bill Benefits?

-- Any combination of spouse and child
+- Any combination of spouse and child.

 Is Anyone Else Eligible to Use My GI Bill Benefits for Educational Assistance?

-What Benefits are Eligible for Transfer?
+What Benefits Are Eligible for Transfer?

-How Do I Transfer My Benefits?
+How Do I Revoke My Ex-Wife’s/Ex-Husband’s GI Bill Benefits?

 State vs. Federal Education Benefits for Dependents

-What is the Best Military Friendly College for my Spouse or Children?
+What Is the Best Military-Friendly College for My Spouse or Children?